Create a chatbot that can ingest files

 Create a flow that accepts file input

-To ingest files, your flow must have a File component attached to a component that receives input, such as a Prompt or Agent component.
+To ingest files, your flow must have a File component attached to a component that receives input, such as a Prompt Template or Agent component.

-The following steps modify the Basic prompting template to accept file input:
+The following steps modify the Basic Prompting template to accept file input:

 -

-In Langflow, click New Flow, and then select the Basic prompting template.
+In Langflow, click New Flow, and then select the Basic Prompting template.

 -